 Start by selecting the cell where you want the formula and subsequent result displayed.
 Then, select Insert > Formula from the menu bar or the Insert button from the toolbar and pick the formula.
 When it pops into your spreadsheet, hit your Enter key.

-Numbers will guess at which group of cells you want to apply the formula to; however, you can change this easily.
+Numbers will guess at which group of cells you want to apply the formula to, but you can easily change this.

 Editing the formulas